terabitbaci/capstone-lego-inventory/README.md

-I want to see my inventory with the most recent added item on the top line, with view-filtering, action options, and each inventory item clickable so I can confirm the item was added to my inventory, and to view my inventory
+I want to see my inventory with the most recent added item on the top line, with view-filtering, action options, and each inventory item clickable so I can confirm the item was added to my inventory, and to view my inventory with view-filtering and action options, and each inventory item clickable to reveal more details and provide links so I can confirm the item was added to my inventory, and to view and perform actions on my inventory

 // also

 as a logged-in user (code)
-I want to mark (toggle) a set/MOC/parts as in-use (part of a permanent build) so I can view what is left in my inventory, and have an accurate list of parts available for a build
+I want to mark (toggled lock icon) a set/MOC/parts as in-use (part of a permanent build) so I can view what is left in my inventory, and have an accurate list of parts available for a build